 In order to create a resource for the PDTQ policy, the AF shall send an HTTP POST message to the NEF for the "PDTQ Policy Subscriptions" resource to negotiate the PDTQ policy.
 The body of the HTTP POST message shall include the ASP Identifier, Number of UEs, the list of Desired Time Windows, QoS reference or individual QoS parameters and optionally network area information, application identifier and Alternative Service Requirements.
 The AF may also include a notification URI and a request to enable the PDTQ warning notification during the planned data transfer policy negotiation.

 After receiving the HTTP POST message, if the AF is authorized, the NEF may map the information received from the AF (e.g. QoS reference and network area information) based on local policies and negotiate the PDTQ policy with the PCF as described in 3GPP TS 29.543 [68].
-After receiving the response including the determined PDTQ policies from the PCF, the NEF shall create an "Individual PDTQ Policy Subscription" resource which represents the PDTQ subscription, addressed by an URI that contains the AF identifier and a NEF-created subscription identifier, and shall respond to the AF with a 201 Created message, including a Location header field containing the URI for the created resource and a message body, which shall also include a PDTQ Reference ID and a set of PDTQ policies.
-The AF shall use the URI received in the Location header in subsequent requests to the NEF to refer to this PDTQ subscription.
+After receiving the response including the determined PDTQ policies from the PCF, the NEF shall create an "Individual PDTQ Policy Subscription" resource which represents the PDTQ Subscription, addressed by an URI that contains the AF identifier and a NEF-created "Individual PDTQ Policy Subscription" resource identifier, and shall respond to the AF with a 201 Created message, including a Location header field containing the URI for the created resource and a message body, which shall also include a PDTQ Reference ID and a set of PDTQ policies.
+The AF shall use the URI received in the Location header in subsequent requests to the NEF to refer to this PDTQ Policy Subscription.
 If the NEF receives a response with an error code from the PCF, the NEF shall not create the resource and shall respond to the AF with a corresponding failure code as described in clause 5.31.5.

-If more than one policy is included in the HTTP response, the AF shall send an HTTP PATCH message to inform the NEF for the "Individual PDTQ Subscription" resource of the PDTQ policy selected by the AF.
+If more than one policy is included in the HTTP response, the AF shall send an HTTP PATCH message to inform the NEF for the "Individual PDTQ Policy Subscription" resource of the PDTQ policy selected by the AF.
 The AF may also send an HTTP PATCH to request to disable/enable the PDTQ warning notification at any moment.

 After receiving the HTTP PATCH message, the NEF shall send an HTTP response to the AF with a "200 OK" status code and shall include the Pdtq data type in the response body, or with a "204 No Content" status code, then the NEF shall interact with the PCF as defined in 3GPP TS 29.543 [68].
 If the NEF identifies any error (e.g. selected policy is not within the set of PDTQ policies), the NEF shall not update the resource and shall respond to the AF with a corresponding failure code as described in clause 5.31.5.